AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/NODU.md

 ```

-If the cluster is very flexible, NODU is the minimal number of clusters.
-Otherwise, it is the optimal number of clusters from the [optimal ON algorithm](#computation-of-the-nodu-for-each-cluster).
+If the cluster is very flexible (`dur == 0`), NODU is the minimal number of clusters.
+Otherwise, it is the optimal number of clusters from the [optimal ON algorithm](#computation-of-the-optimal-number-of-on-units-at-each-hour).